"CRITIS Umbrella Act": lack of clarity about practical implementation

 The acknowledgement that physical security measures play a fundamental role marks a major step forward in the national security strategy.
 There is broad consensus on the legislative objective of strengthening the physical resilience of operators of critical facilities.

 When helping design the draft, the industry associations and standardisation committees emphasised the quality of the technology and services used for protection purposes.
 For the first draft, they therefore provided clear guidance on the possible security systems to be used and minimum standards to be applied.
 “Unfortunately, these have not made their way into the second draft.
 It is therefore to be hoped that the necessary risk analyses and the resilience standards still to be developed will provide more detailed information in this context.
-This is also what the operators of the critical infrastructures would like, as they want clarity regarding the legal requirements,” says Thomas Hermes, Deputy Chair of the DKE.
+This is also what the operators of the critical infrastructures would like, as they want clarity regarding the legal requirements,” says Thomas Hermes, Deputy Chairman of the DKE Perimeter Protection Working Group.

 Lots of detail involved, from fencing systems to risk management